Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Abstract

 \section{Abstract}

-The generalization problem remains a critical challenge in face forgery detection.
-Some researches have discovered that ``a backdoor path" in the representations from forgery-irrelevant information to labels induces biased learning, thereby hindering the generalization.
-In this paper, these forgery-irrelevant information are collectively termed spurious correlations factors.
-Previous methods predominantly focused on identifying concrete, specific spurious correlation and designing corresponding solutions to address them.
-However, spurious correlations arise from unobservable confounding factors, making it impractical to identify and address each one individually.
-To address this, we propose an intervention paradigm for representation space.
-Instead of tracking and blocking various instance-level spurious correlation one by one, we uniformly model them as a low-rank subspace and intervene in them.
-Specifically, we decompose spurious correlation features into a low-rank subspace via orthogonal low-rank projection, subsequently removing this subspace from the original representation and training its orthogonal complement to capture forgery-related features.
-This low-rank projection removal effectively eliminates spurious correlation factors, ensuring that classification decision is based on authentic forgery cues.
-With only \textbf{0.43M} trainable parameters, our method achieves state-of-the-art performance across several benchmarks, demonstrating excellent robustness and generalization.
+The generalization problem remains a key challenge in face forgery detection.
+This paper explores the reasons for the generalization failure of Vanilla CLIP: in ``real vs. fake" detection, the few dominant principal components in the feature space primarily encode forgery-irrelevant information, rather than authentic forgery traces.
+However, this irrelevant information inevitably leads to spurious correlations, severely limiting detector performance.
+We define this phenomenon as ``\textit{low-rank spurious bias}".
+To address this, we propose a low-rank representation space intervention paradigm, named the SeLop, from the perspective of causal representation learning.
+SeLop unifies the spurious correlation factors irrelevant to forgery into a low-rank subspace and cuts off the statistical shortcut between it and the label, thus aligning representation learning with authentic forgery traces.
+Specifically, we decompose spurious correlation features into a low-rank subspace through orthogonal low-rank projection, then remove this subspace from the original representation and train its orthogonal complement to capture forgery-related features.
+This low-rank projection removal effectively eliminates spurious correlation factors, ensuring that classification decisions are based on authentic forgery cues.
+With only 0.39M trainable parameters, our method achieves state-of-the-art performance across several benchmarks, demonstrating excellent robustness and generalization.